carltheperson/advanced-js-objects/chapters/chapter-4.md

 Initializing a proxy also requires another Object called the *target*.
 This will serve as a fallback.
 If an internal method isn’t implemented in your proxy handler, it will call the internal method on the target instead.
 The target is also passed to every trap as the first argument.

 The below diagram shows a proxy that has traps for 3 internal methods.
+As you can see, the internal methods without traps default to the target methods.

 ![Proxy traps](../images/proxy-traps.png)